 In late March she returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.

 Eloise Butler’s first Garden Log note of the season was on 31 March when she wrote:

 “Spring more advanced than it was last year.
 Aspen Catkins gone by; several willows, hazel, and alder in blossom.
-Bluebird, downy woodpecker, flicker, junco, red-winged blackbird, sone sparrow, phoebe in evidence; pasque flowers opening on the prairie.”
+Bluebird, downy woodpecker, flicker, junco, red-winged blackbird, song sparrow, phoebe in evidence; pasque flowers opening on the prairie.”

-The weather was differently different.
+The weather was definitely different.
 The previous year had record amounts of snow on the ground in late March, but this year, even though there was an 11 inch snowfall in mid-March, temperatures were warm and there was no snow in late March.

 Her first planting occurs on April 1st with sowing 13 acorns of Black Oak, Quercus velutina, that were collected in Providence Rhode Island and stratified during the Winter at Malden Mass while Eloise stayed there with sister Cora.
 On that same day she noted the Snow Trillium in bloom and that a large gray western great horned owl was captured in the vicinity of the Garden.(1)

 Some additional notes:

 May 13: “heavy frost last night.
 Young leaves of plants frozen.
 Grape badly affected.”